henrikau/i3ds-framework-cpp/README.md

 framework, including the ASN.1 encoders and decoders that are generated using ASN1CC.
 It is organized in a standard way with headers under `include/i3ds`, source code under `src` and unit tests under `tests` using the Boost unit test framework.
+Emulators used in testing and partial setups can be found under `emulators/`.

 The details of ZMQ are hidden in `communication.hpp`.
 This package also specifies the address consisting of a node and endpoint ID.